Exclusive Speaker Interview Released Ahead of the Future Armoured Vehicles Survivability Conference

 Building on the success of last year, the 2021 event will gather senior military and industry professionals to discuss the developments driving the protection of armoured vehicle platforms and personnel.
 As the only armoured vehicles conference dedicated to survivability, this conference will be a key date for all those in the field.

-Ahead of the conference, SMi Group caught up with expert speaker Mr Rob Baker, Discipline Lead, Advanced Vehicle Protection, Australian Defence Science and Technology Group to hear his thoughts on the latest developments and challenges in the armoured vehicles survivability field.
+Ahead of the conference, SMi Group caught up with expert speaker Lieutenant Colonel Karlheinz Boenke, Authorized Representative for MRAV BOXER, II-Combat, Army Concepts and Capabilities Development Centre, Bundeswehr to hear his thoughts on the latest developments and challenges in the armoured vehicles survivability field.
 Below is a snapshot of the interview:

 What are the key areas for the development of armoured vehicle survivability?